-As of the date of this filing, we have taken steps to remediate this material weakness.
+During the quarter ended September 30, 2014, we took steps to remediate this material weakness.
 We have engaged the services of additional personnel with knowledge of U.S. GAAP and public company financial reporting expertise to enhance our financial management and reporting infrastructure, and further develop and document our accounting policies and financial reporting procedures.
-As of the end of the period covered by our next Quarterly Report on Form 10-Q, we will test the effects of such remedies on the efficacy of our controls over financial reporting.